0xshariq/engineering-handbook-series/README.md

 | `[./LICENSING.md](./LICENSING.md)` | Complete publishing, copyright and licensing manual for the Engineering Handbook Series. |
 | `[./PRICING.md](./PRICING.md)` | Pricing philosophy, pricing models and commercial policies. **Coming Soon** |

+---

+# INSERT THE FOLLOWING NEW SECTIONS HERE

+## Vision

+The **Engineering Handbook Series** aims to become a comprehensive collection of reference-quality engineering handbooks covering the major disciplines of computer science, software engineering, artificial intelligence, systems programming, cloud computing, networking, databases and related technical fields.

+Rather than focusing on short-term technologies, the series emphasizes timeless engineering knowledge that remains valuable across multiple generations of tools, languages and frameworks.

+The long-term objective is to build a complete engineering library where every handbook can be studied independently while contributing to a unified learning ecosystem.

+---

+## Intended Audience

+The Engineering Handbook Series is intended for:

+- Computer Science students
+- Self-learners
+- Software Engineers
+- Backend Engineers
+- Frontend Engineers
+- DevOps Engineers
+- AI Engineers
+- Data Engineers
+- Security Engineers
+- Platform Engineers
+- Technical Architects
+- Universities
+- Engineering teams
+- Technical trainers

+---

+## Guiding Principles

+In addition to the educational philosophy, the entire series follows several long-term engineering principles.

+- Timeless engineering over trendy technologies.
+- Engineering over frameworks.
+- Architecture over APIs.
+- Reasoning over memorization.
+- Production systems over toy examples.
+- Understanding systems before using systems.
+- Consistency across every handbook.

+---

+## Why Multiple Volumes?

+Each handbook is intentionally divided into multiple volumes instead of being published as a single massive book.

+This approach allows topics to remain focused, easier to maintain, simpler to update in future editions and significantly easier for readers to learn progressively.

+Each volume has a clearly defined scope while remaining part of a larger learning roadmap.

+---

+## Consistent Handbook Structure

+Every handbook within the Engineering Handbook Series follows a consistent organizational structure.

+Each handbook is organized into:

+- Handbook Overview
+- Educational Philosophy
+- Learning Roadmap
+- Volumes
+- Parts
+- Chapters
+- Glossaries
+- Progress Tracking
+- Edition Information
+- Release Information

+Although the technical content differs between handbooks, the organizational structure remains consistent across the entire series.

+---

+## Handbook Independence

+Every handbook is designed to be self-contained.

+Readers are not required to complete every handbook in the series before studying another handbook.
+Where prerequisite knowledge is beneficial, appropriate references are provided.

+---

+## Editions

+Some handbooks may receive future editions.

+New editions may include:

+- Improved explanations
+- Additional chapters
+- Updated engineering practices
+- Expanded production examples
+- Better diagrams
+- Editorial improvements

+Older editions remain historical references while newer editions become the recommended learning path.

+---

+## Release Philosophy

+The Engineering Handbook Series follows an incremental publishing model.

+Instead of delaying publication until an entire handbook is complete, individual volumes may be released after reaching publication quality.

+This approach enables continuous improvement while allowing readers to begin learning earlier.

+---

+## Quality Standards

+Every handbook is written according to internal editorial standards.

+Each chapter is reviewed for:

+- Technical accuracy
+- Editorial consistency
+- Diagram quality
+- Engineering correctness
+- Production relevance
+- Cross-volume consistency

+---

 ## Available Handbooks

 The `handbooks/` directory contains information about every handbook within the Engineering Handbook Series.